kkernick/strongbox/README.md

 > [!tip]
 > This setup has been explicitly designed to be used within a Secure Boot Setting.
 When the hash file is placed into a signed UKI image, we can ensure that neither the hash nor mode can be altered without rendering the UKI invalid.

+## Cachefiles

+ZFS supports using a `cachefile` to speed up the import process, to which a file can be generated for a pool using `zpool set cachefile=/etc/zfs/zpool.cache POOL`.
+However, cachefile's are designed to be *global*, in that all pools use the same cachefile.
+For our boot process, which separates each pool into a service such that they can be run in parallel, this slows down every pool to the speed of the slowest import.
+Therefore, `strongbox` uses a per-pool cachefile scheme.
+You have two options on using cachefiles:

+1. Do not use cachefiles at all.
+This ensures maximum parallel processing, and may be the only option given that upstream seeks to deprecate it.
+2. Use a ***Single*** cachefile for one of the pools, preferably the slowest.
+You'll want to ensure that every other pool is exported before creating the cache, otherwise they will also be included.
+Try testing with multiple cachefiles, but from personal testing it seems trying to use more than one just bogs down the boot speed; if one of your pools requires user input, like a password, while others are automatically decrypted, placing the cachefile on the automatic one is a good choice.
+The cachefile's name must match the pool name, and located at `/etc/zfs`, so the `rpool` cachefile should be `/etc/zfs/rpool.cache`.